 |Black Sands Beach||0.5 mi.
 East of Central Calibishie|

-For more information about snorkeling, including useful tips and suggestions for beginners and "pros" check out our extensive Caribbean snorkeling page.
+For more information concerning snorkeling, including useful tips and suggestions for both "old pros" and beginners, check out our extensive discussion of snorkeling in the Caribbean.

 Calibishie may not be the first town on Dominica you hear about when it comes to snorkeling the island's waters, but all you have to do is make your way to any beach, put on your gear, and dive in to see that the magic of the underwater world exists here just as wholly as anywhere else.